Skip to content

 • If the Cache-Control header in the HTTP response is blank or not available, Industrial IoT Gateway adds the Cache-Control header configured during the application upload.

-• If the Cache-Control header configured during the application upload is blank, the following default value is added to the response:
+• If the Cache-Control header is configured during the application upload and is blank, the following default value is added to the response:

 Cache-Control: no-cache, no-store, max-age=0, must-revalidate

-If the client application uses HTTP/1.0 protocol and the response contains a Cache-Control header with the value no-cache, Industrial IoT Gateway appends Pragma: no-cache and Expires: 0 headers to the response.
-For HTTP/1.1 protocol and above those headers are omitted.
+If the client application uses the HTTP/1.0 protocol and the response contains a Cache-Control header with the value no-cache, Industrial IoT Gateway appends Pragma: no-cache and Expires: 0 headers to the response.
+For the HTTP/1.1 and higher protocols, these headers are omitted.

 AJAX Requests

-AJAX HTTP requests with header X-Requested-With: XMLHttpRequest receive HTTP status 401 Unauthorized, if no valid session is available.
+AJAX HTTP requests with the header X-Requested-With: XMLHttpRequest receive the HTTP status 401 Unauthorized if no valid session is available.

 WebSockets

 The WebSocket communication protocol allows for full-duplex communication over a TCP connection.
-Industrial IoT Gateway supports WebSocket connections between web client and server of a web application.
-In order to enable WebSockets, the web client and the backend server must be able to establish and drive the WebSocket connection using the secured wss scheme.
-Industrial IoT Gateway acts as proxy for WebSocket connections, similar as for HTTP requests.
+Industrial IoT Gateway supports WebSocket connections between the web client and the server of a web application.
+To enable WebSockets, the web client and the backend server must be able to establish and drive the WebSocket connection using the secured wss scheme.
+Industrial IoT Gateway acts as a proxy for WebSocket connections, similar to HTTP requests.

 Configuring Applications for WebSocket Connections

-To configure WebSockets, an application requires an endpoint registered at Industrial IoT Gateway, which allows for HTTP GET requests and is capable of WebSocket.
-When the web client sends a WebSocket Upgrade request to this endpoint, the WebSocket connection is established it.
+To configure WebSockets, an application requires an endpoint registered with the Industrial IoT Gateway that supports HTTP GET requests and is capable of handling WebSocket connections.
+When the web client sends a WebSocket Upgrade request to this endpoint, the WebSocket connection is established.

 Note

 Example: The application myApp with the internal URL myApp.apps.eu1.mindsphere.io has an endpoint capable of WebSocket at path /videostream.
-The application is provided by an operator tenant myOperator and available at Industrial IoT Gateway for a tenant myTenant as myTenant-myApp-myOperator.eu1.mindsphere.io.
+The application is provided by an operator tenant, myOperator and it is available at the Industrial IoT Gateway for a tenant, myTenant, such as myTenant-myApp-myOperator.eu1.mindsphere.io.
 The web client of myApp can establish a WebSocket connection to its backend via wss://myTenant-myApp-myOperator.eu1.mindsphere.io/videostream, which is forwarded to wss://myApp.apps.eu1.mindsphere.io/videostream.

 Authentication and Authorization

-Authentication and authorization for WebSocket connections is based on the same mechanisms as for HTTP requests.
-Web sessions are used between client and Industrial IoT Gateway, while Bearer access tokens are used for internally forwarded requests.
-After establishing a WebSocket connection however, the HTTP session and access token are no longer attached in the communication between the web client and the server, because WebSocket messages do not have a header part.
+Authentication and authorization for WebSocket connections are based on the same mechanisms as for HTTP requests.
+Web sessions are used between the client and the Industrial IoT Gateway, while Bearer access tokens are used for internally forwarded requests.
+After establishing a WebSocket connection, the HTTP session and access token are no longer attached to the communication between the web client and the server because WebSocket messages do not have a header part.

 If the HTTP session expires or the user of the web client logs out, the session and consequently the WebSocket connection will be closed.